 Direct gaming expenses usually change in proportion with changes in ticket sales.
-For fiscal year 2013, increased ticket sales resulted in a corresponding increase in contractor (vendor) fees, in retailer commissions and a slight increase in retailer merchandising and marketing as compared to 2012.
-For fiscal year 2012, increased ticket sales resulted in a corresponding increase in contractor (vendor) fees, and a slight increase in retailer merchandising and marketing, largely offset by a decrease in retailer commissions as compared to 2011.
+For fiscal year 2014, increased ticket sales resulted in corresponding increases in contractor (vendor) fees and retailer commissions and a slight increase in retailer merchandising and marketing as compared to 2013.
+For fiscal year 2013, increased ticket sales resulted in a corresponding increase in contractor (vendor) fees and a slight increase in retailer merchandising and marketing compared to 2012.

-Retailer commissions for fiscal year 2013 were \$233.2 million compared to \$228.7 million in 2012, and \$230.9 million in 2011.
-This represents a \$4.5 million increase in fiscal year 2013 versus 2012, and \$2.2 million decrease in 2012 as compared to 2011.
-For fiscal year 2013, the GLC paid its retailers a set 6% commission percentage for selling lottery tickets.
-Due to legislative changes with the passing of House Bill 326, in March of fiscal year 2011, the GLC began compensating its retailers at a set commission percentage of 6% for selling tickets.
+Retailer commissions for fiscal year 2014 were \$239.3 million compared to \$233.2 million in 2013, and \$228.7 million in 2012.
+This represents a \$6.1 million increase in fiscal year 2014 versus 2013, and \$4.5 million increase in 2013 as compared to 2012.
+For fiscal year 2014, the GLC paid its retailers a set 6% commission percentage for selling lottery tickets.
+Due to legislative changes with the passing of House Bill 326 in March of fiscal year 2011, the GLC began compensating its retailers at a fixed commission percentage of 6% for selling tickets.
 Cashing bonuses for validating and paying winning prizes up to \$600 and winning ticket jackpot incentives on certain online games were discontinued.

-Contractor (vendor) fees represent payments made to our two major suppliers of the gaming products, systems, and services, and three other suppliers of instant ticket printing and property licensing.
+Contractor (vendor) fees primarily represent payments made to our two major suppliers of the gaming products, systems, and services, and three other suppliers of instant ticket printing, website development, and property licensing.
 The payments made to our two major suppliers are determined based on a percentage of sales formula.
-During fiscal year 2013, GLC extended its major vendor contracts for Online Gaming Systems and Services and Instant Ticket Printing and Associated Services until September 2018.
-The contract extension will provide lower vendor fees resulting from the reduction in the charges for services provided to the GLC.
+Contracts with our major vendor contracts for Online Gaming Systems and Services and Instant Ticket Printing and Associated Services are in force until September 2018.
+The contract extension provides lower vendor fees resulting from the reduction in the charges for services provided to the GLC.
 Payments made to the other suppliers are based on contract terms.
+In fiscal year 2014, contractor (vendor) fees were \$76.4 million as compared to \$74.5 million in 2013, representing an increase of \$1.9 million.
+The increase was primarily attributable to increased ticket sales in fiscal year 2014.
 In fiscal year 2013, contractor (vendor) fees were \$74.5 million as compared to \$70.9 million in 2012, representing an increase of \$3.6 million.

-The increase was primarily attributable to increased ticket sales in fiscal year 2013, partially offset by the savings generated from a rate reduction for services by the GLC's primary provider of instant ticket printing and merchandising during the fiscal year of 2013.
-In fiscal year 2012, contractor (vendor) fees were \$70.9 million as compared to \$68.2 million in 2011, representing an increase of \$2.7 million.
-The increase was primarily attributable to increased ticket sales in fiscal year 2012, partially offset by the savings generated from a rate reduction for services by the GLC's primary provider of instant ticket printing and merchandising during the last six months of fiscal year 2012.
+Advertising expense increased \$0.8 million to \$19.6 million in 2014 from \$18.8 million in 2013.
+The GLC's advertising agency, BBDO, provided marketing services including creative conception, production and shipment of television and radio advertising, point-of-sale materials, digital and print advertising, premium giveaway items, website creative, and the placement of media for various lottery games and marketing initiatives during fiscal year 2014.
+Additionally, BBDO provided marketing, planning and execution of several experiential sponsorships, including the Atlanta Falcons Halftime Event, the Atlanta Hawks Halftime Event, the July 4th media sponsorship, the 20th Anniversary promotional events, and various other executions.
+BBDO also employed Images USA to provide production and translation for radio advertising, point-of-sale and instant games.
 Advertising expense decreased \$1.8 million to \$18.8 million in 2013 from \$20.6 million in 2012.
-The GLC's advertising agency, BBDO, provided point-of-sale items, and media production for various lottery games and marketing initiatives during fiscal year 2013.
-Advertising services provided were media production for the Atlanta Falcons Halftime Events, the Atlanta Hawks Halftime Event, the July 4th Event, the 20th Anniversary, and various media advertising for instant games, and development of related point-of-sale merchandise.
-Advertising expense decreased \$.5 million to \$20.6 million in 2012 from \$21.1 million in 2011.

-Retailer merchandising and marketing expenses increased \$.1 million from \$19.2 million in 2012 to \$19.3 million in 2013.
-In fiscal year 2012, retailer merchandising and marketing expenses increased \$.3 million from \$18.9 million to \$19.2 million in 2012.
+Retailer merchandising and marketing expenses increased \$0.2 million from \$19.3 million in 2013 to \$19.5 million in 2014.
+In fiscal year 2013, retailer merchandising and marketing expenses increased \$0.1 million from \$19.2 million in 2012 to \$19.3 million in 2013.
 These expenses are associated with marketing campaigns supporting new lottery games and features, special promotions for retailer partnerships, various second chance drawings, and media production expenses to increase player awareness.